xueyizou/CarND_Behavioral_Cloning_DL/README.md

  <img src="./figures/network_summary.png" height="800">
 </p>

+The first layer (i.e. lambda_1) is a normalization layer.

 The main differences between my model and the NVIDIA's mode are:
 - I used additional **MaxPooling** layers after each  Convolutional Layer to reduce training time.
-- I used a **Dropout** layer after the Flatten layer to overcome overfit.
+- I used a **Dropout** layer after the Flatten layer to overcome overfitting.

 ### Training
 I used NVIDIA GEFORCE 940M  GPU to train the model.